alp78/gfetchseq/README.rst

 $ cp gfetchseq /usr/bin

-then command can be used with:
+then command can be used from anywhere:

 *gfetchseq [interval_file] [genome] [api_key] [lower yes/no] [purge yes/no]*